wrought/wireless-networking-in-the-developing-world/wndw.md

 Here are some points to keep in mind when choosing appropriate equipment for use with a solar system:

--   •The photovoltaic solar energy is suitable for illumination.
+-   The photovoltaic solar energy is suitable for illumination.
 In this case, the use of halogen light bulbs or fluorescent lamps is mandatory.
 Although these lamps are more expensive, they have much better energy efficiency than incandescent light bulbs.
 LED lamps are also a good choice as they are very efficient and are fed with DC.

--   •It is possible to use photovoltaic power for appliances that require low and constant consumption (as in a typical case, the TV).
+-   It is possible to use photovoltaic power for appliances that require low and constant consumption (as in a typical case, the TV).
     Smaller televisions use less power than larger televisions.
 Also consider that a black-and-white TV consumes about half the power of a colour TV.

--   •Photovoltaic solar energy is not recommended for any application that transforms energy into heat (thermal energy).
+-   Photovoltaic solar energy is not recommended for any application that transforms energy into heat (thermal energy).
 Use solar heating or butane as an alternative.

--   •Conventional automatic washing machines will work, but you should avoid the use of any washing programs that include centrifugal water heating.
+-   Conventional automatic washing machines will work, but you should avoid the use of any washing programs that include centrifugal water heating.

--   •If you must use a refrigerators, it should consume as little power as possible.
+-   If you must use a refrigerators, it should consume as little power as possible.
 There are specialised refrigerators that work on DC, although their consumption can be quite high (around 1000 Wh/day).